Extended-Thunder/send-later/index.md

 the "Send Later preferences" link) and make sure the box next to "Trigger unsent message delivery from Outbox" is checked.
-It is checked by default, so if it isn't, then you unchecked it for some reason, and you should check it and click "OK" to save the change.
+It is checked by default, so if it isn't, then you unchecked it for some reason, and you should check it.
 Then, to cause past messages that were previously put into the Outbox to be delivered, select the `File > Send Unsent Messages` menu command.
 If that's not the problem, then read on.